fenquen/net-multiplier/README.md

 # tcp-multiplier
-a golang-based simple tcp multiplier
+a simple tcp multiplier by golang